OR WAIT null SECS

 ‘Not economically feasible’

-The Twin Cities Health Group, which represents four healthcare organizations in the dispute, called for a mediator to help get a deal, but said the union has refused.
+The Twin Cities Hospitals Group, which represents four healthcare organizations in the dispute, called for a mediator to help get a deal, but said the union has refused.
 The nurses’ contract with Twin Cities expired May 31.
 Contracts at other hospitals expired June 30.

 Twin Cities said in a statement that the nurses’ demands are more than the hospitals can afford.
 As of Sept.
 15, Twin Cities said nurses were seeking increases of 27% to 30% over the span of a three-year pact.